Purdue University in Indianapolis: Operation

+Transportation and access

+Campus connect shuttles operate between the West Lafayette and Indianapolis campuses, provided by Royal Excursion.
+The Purdue Campus Connect shuttle is available at no cost to faculty, staff and students who spend time at both campuses.

+Multiple round trips between West Lafayette and Indianapolis are offered daily during the week with a reduced schedule on the weekends during the fall and spring semesters.
+The 50-passenger coach buses are ADA compliant and include Wi-Fi, collaboration spaces and restrooms.

+Students can also take the JagLine shuttle operated by Indiana University Indianapolis for transportation around campus.

+Indianapolis International Airport, the nearest major international airport, is located approximately 8 miles southwest of campus and is accessible by car and public transit, including IndyGo Route 8.

 Campus

 Purdue's Indianapolis campus is a 28 acre plot that was formerly the northeastern-most portion of IUPUI's campus, bordered by Michigan Street, West Street, and Indiana Avenue in downtown Indianapolis.
 Purdue also initially leased five academic buildings and part of a dormitory from IUI.
 Ground was broken on the Academic Success Building in April 2025, which will be Purdue's flagship building in Indianapolis.
 The 248000 sqft facility, which will have residential, dining, classroom, and laboratory space, is scheduled to be completed in 2027.

 Purdue is also creating shared spaces for its faculty and students with industry partners throughout the Indianapolis area.
 The Purdue motorsports engineering program in Indianapolis moved into Dallara's U.S. headquarters in Speedway, Indiana, and the newly launched radiopharmaceutical manufacturing graduate program will be housed at the SpectronRx facility on the northside of Indianapolis.